-Natasha Bajema is an aspiring author and lives in Washington, D.C with her two dogs, Malachi and Charlie.
-She has been an expert on national security issues for over 17 years, specializing in weapons of mass destruction (WMD), nuclear proliferation, terrorism and emerging technologies.
+Natasha Bajema is a fiction author and lives in Washington, D.C. with her two dogs, Malachi and Charlie.
+She has been an expert on national security issues for over 18 years, specializing in weapons of mass destruction (WMD), nuclear proliferation, terrorism and emerging technologies.
 She works for the National Defense University where she teaches an elective course to senior military officers on WMD and film and leads a research project on the impact of emerging technologies on WMD.

 Her past work experience includes extended assignments in the Pentagon, the Department of Energy and the United Nations.
 Her publications include two co-edited volumes entitled Terrorism and Counterterrorism and Weapons of Mass Destruction and Terrorism, both of which were published by McGraw Hill.
-Natasha holds an M.A. in international policy from the Monterey Institute of International Studies and a Ph.D. in international relations from the Fletcher School of Law and Diplomacy.
+Natasha holds an M.A. in international policy from the Middlebury Institute of International Studies and a Ph.D. in international relations from the Fletcher School of Law and Diplomacy at Tufts University.